ImperialCollegeLondon/unit_testing_Cpp/_episodes/l1-05-test_doubles.md

 ### Dependency injection

-Consider the following function that normalizes an array according to some definition of norm (ignore whether this is the most performing approach or not):
+Consider the following function that normalizes an array according to some definition of norm (ignore whether this is the most performant approach or not):

 ```cpp
 void normalize_v1(int array[], int length)